jorge2751/GoAPI/NOTES.md

 ## Next Steps

 To improve this API, consider:
-1. Adding middleware for logging
+1. Implementing graceful shutdown
-2. Implementing graceful shutdown
+2. Adding more endpoints with different functionality
-3. Adding more endpoints with different functionality
+3. Using a router package like gorilla/mux or a framework like Gin
-4. Using a router package like gorilla/mux or a framework like Gin
+4. Adding a database connection
-5. Adding a database connection
+5. Adding authentication